qsyed/python-programs/README.md

 ## flask/to_do_manager
-> this python program is a simple CRUD app using Flask. this was a code along: https://www.youtube.com/watch?v=Z1RJmh_OqeA&t=2482s
+> this python program is a simple CRUD app using Flask. this was a code along from [freeCodeCamp.org](https://www.youtube.com/watch?v=Z1RJmh_OqeA&t=2482s)

 ## Hacker-rank